Gjergj Kastrioti Skënderbeu: The Dragon of Albania

 Ismail Kadare: Siege (1970)

-Today, there are several memorials and sites associated with Skënderbeu’s legacy in Albania.
-Muzeu Historik Kombëtar Gjergj Kastrioti Skënderbeu [National History Museum Gjergj Kastrioti Skënderbeu], showcasing his life, military campaigns, and cultural impact, is housed in Kalaja e Krujës [Krujë Castle], his stronghold during his fight against the Ottoman Empire.
-Unfortunately, only four artifacts belonging to Skënderbeu have survived to this day: his famous helmet, two swords, and a prayer book.
-The helmet and swords are displayed at the Collection of Arms and Armour in Vienna’s Neue Burg [New Castle], affiliated with the Kunsthistorisches Museum [Museum of Fine Arts].
-While, the prayer book is archived at the Shelley Publishing House in Chelsea, London.
-Skënderbeu has many statues in Albania and around the world, with his equestrian statues in Krujë and Tiranë being particularly striking.
-His memorial tomb, the Vendvarrimi i Gjergj Kastrioti Skënderbeu [Tomb of Gjergj Kastriot Skënderbeu] can be found in Lezhë.
+Today, Skënderbeu remains deeply embedded in Albanian national memory.
+The National History Museum Gjergj Kastrioti Skënderbeu [Muzeu Historik Kombëtar Gjergj Kastrioti Skënderbeu], located within Krujë Castle, showcases his life, military campaigns, and cultural impact.
+Although only four artifacts attributed to him have survived – his famous goat-headed helmet, two swords, and a prayer book – they remain powerful symbols of his legacy.
+The helmet and swords are displayed at the Collection of Arms and Armour in Vienna’s New Castle [Neue Burg], affiliated with the Museum of Fine Arts [Kunsthistorisches Museum].
+The prayer book is archived at the Shelley Publishing House in Chelsea, London.
+Skënderbeu is also commemorated through numerous statues in Albania and around the world, with his equestrian monuments in Krujë and Tirana being particularly striking.
+His memorial tomb, the Tomb of Gjergj Kastriot Skënderbeu [Vendvarrimi i Gjergj Kastrioti Skënderbeu], is located in Lezhë.

 Sources